 SensoMotoric's main eye tracking technology can be used to monitor the wearer's gaze in real-time, at up to 120 times per second.
 This technology has the potential to reduce input lag, an issue that causes AR and VR users to suffer from motion sickness, caused through a mismatch between the user's shift in perspective and their perception of movement.

 In addition to ongoing in-house research and development, Apple holds a variety of patents covering a gamut of augmented reality applications, including transparent displays, mapping solutions and iPhone-powered virtual displays.

 In November 2016, Apple obtained a patent detailing an augmented reality mapping system that harnesses iPhone hardware to overlay visual enhancements onto live video, lending credence to recent rumors suggesting the company plans to implement an iOS-based AR strategy in the near future.

 Apple's U.S. Patent No. 9,488,488 for "Augmented reality maps" describes a mapping app capable of tapping into iPhone's advanced sensor suite to present users with real-time augmented views of their surrounding environment.

-Apple wasalso granted a patent detailing a method of device localization -- mapping -- using computer vision and inertial measurement sensors, one of the first inventions to be reassigned from this year's acquisition of AR reality startup Flyby Media.
+Apple was also granted a patent detailing a method of device localization — mapping — using computer vision and inertial measurement sensors, one of the first inventions to be reassigned from the acquisition of AR reality startup Flyby Media.

 EPGL & Apple parntership for AR iOS apps